open-telemetry/opentelemetry-python/CONTRIBUTING.md

 Open a pull request against the main `opentelemetry-python` repo.

+Pull requests are also tested for their compatibility with packages distributed by OpenTelemetry in the [OpenTelemetry Python Contrib Repository](https://github.com/open-telemetry/opentelemetry-python.git).

+If a pull request introduces a change that would break the compatibility of these packages with the Core packages in this repo, a separate PR should be opened in the Contrib repo with changes to make the packages compatible.

+Once the pull request in the Contrib repo is open, take note of the commit SHA and edit the `CONTRIB_SHA` variable found in `.github/workflows/test.yml` to pass even the Contrib repo tests and so get the Core repo PR green and ready to merge.

+**NOTE:** That Contrib pull request will also have to reference the commit SHA of this Core pull request to pass its own tests.

 ### How to Receive Comments

 * If the PR is not ready for review, please put `[WIP]` in the title, tag it